Tapaz

 The town is known for a small community of indigenous Panay-Bukidnon in Barangay Tacayan.
 The community is home to Feliza, a binukot who has expertise in chanting the suguidanon, one of the most significant epic chants of the Western Visayas region.
 Feliza is the last known person who can speak the Ligbok language in her community, making her the last bastion for the thousand-year old language in Tapaz.
 Her death would translate to the death of the language in Tapaz itself and the suguidanon epic chant as well.
 Also, Feliza has traditional tattoos on her skin which were inscribed when she was chosen as a binukot.
 In 2016, after reports came out on the dying Ligbok language and suguidanon epic chant, the government began documenting the language and epic chant and teaching the language to younger generations of Panay-Bukidnon in Tapaz.

-Marugo lake in San Antonio barangay is most popular tourist destination.
+Marugo lake in Barangay San Antonio barangay is most popular tourist destination.